ZacharyTinker/Riverwood-Governance/Bylaws/2024 Bylaws.md

 ## Article 5 - Government [^5]
 - The Annual Meeting of the church will be held at the regular place of worship in the month of January.
 Specific day to be chosen by the governance authority.

 - The Annual Meeting and any other Business Meeting of the congregation shall be announced from the pulpit on the two preceding Sundays.
 A letter is to be sent by the Secretary, two weeks prior to the Annual Meeting and remind them of their responsibilities as a voting member of the church.

 - 20% of active members must be present at any properly called annual or congregational meeting.
 They shall constitute a quorum.

+- Annual reports are to be submitted by the following:
+	- Pastor(s)
+	- Elders
+	- Governance authority
+	- Secretary
+	- Treasurer
+	- Audit committee chair
-- Annual reports are to be submitted by the pastor(s), elders, governance authority, secretary, treasurer, audit committee chair, and others deemed necessary by the governance authority.
-The governance authority shall also determine the method of reporting.
+	- And others deemed necessary by the governance authority.

+- The governance authority shall also determine the method of reporting.

 ## Article 6 - Governance Authority [^6]

-- The governance authority shall consist of all Pastors, on staff, licensed by The Great Lakes District of the Christian and Missionary Alliance, Elders, Head Deacon, Head Trustee, Disciplemaking Ministries Director, Secretary and Treasurer.
-This Board shall consist of at least nine members.
+- The governance authority shall consist of the following:
+	- All Pastors, on staff, licensed by The Great Lakes District of the Christian and Missionary Alliance
+	- Elders,
+	- Head Deacon
+	- Head Trustee
+	- Disciplemaking Ministries Director
+	- Governing Board Secretary
+	- Treasurer

+- This Board shall consist of at least nine members.

 - A quorum shall be 50% of the members of the governance authority.